By Emma Johnson, MFTC

 Having a support system outside of your partner is beneficial for a variety of reasons.
 Outside support can oftentimes provide a fresh perspective on what is happening between you and your partner without being too close to the problem.
 Just because you have additional support, does not mean you will feel comfortable reaching out to them about something so intimate and personal between you and your partner.

 In that case, professional couples counseling can be utilized.
 While couples counseling can be intimidating and feel as if it is a sign of failure, it is actually the opposite.
-Seeking professional couples counseling shows the motivation to avoid failure and defeat and continue to work on the issue at hand.
+Seeking professional couples counseling shows the motivation to avoid failure and defeat and continue to fix the relationship.
 Sometimes, what is needed most is an impartial expert to listen in who has experience in this area of work.

 Not All Relationships are Worth Saving